dafny-lang/dafny/docs/DafnyRef/Refinement.md

 than the declarations in the refinement parent are also copied into the refinement result.
-However, because the refining module is just a set of augmentation directives and mayt refer to names copied from the refinement parent, resolution of names and types of the declarations copied in this step is performed in the context of the full refinement result.
+However, because the refining module is just a set of augmentation directives and may refer to names copied from the refinement parent, resolution of names and types of the declarations copied in this step is performed in the context of the full refinement result.